 It's a challenge to find a good frosting in this hot summer that will hold long enough for you to frost the cake and serve it.

-For this cake I'm using this summer frosting that I've been using for some of my summer cakes.
-It's easy, with MUCH less sugar and personally for me, it's way more reliable than buttercream and others.
+I'm using this summer cream cheese frosting for this cake that I've been using for some of my summer cakes.
+It's easy, with MUCH less sugar, and personally, it's way more reliable than buttercream and others.